pack229/pack229.github.io/_posts/2025-04-08-april-pack-meeting-recap.md

 The scouts prepared for the [Spring Family Campout](/2025/01/19/spring-family-campout-date/) by:

 * Learning about campfire safety
-* Preparing a packing list
+* Preparing a packing list including the [Six Cub Scout Essentials](https://blog.scoutingmagazine.org/2017/08/08/cub-scout-six-essentials-half-dozen-items-pack-every-campout-hike/)
 * Suggesting meal plans
 * Reviewing [Leave No Trace](https://lnt.org) guidelines
 * Working on skits and songs for the campfire